WHAT IS THE MOUNTAINS OF MUSIC HOMECOMING?

 WILL THE MOUNTAINS OF MUSIC HOMECOMING HAVE A PRINTED PROGRAM?

-Yes, and an electronic version of the 2018 printed program will be available on the homepage (The 2017 Homecoming Guide is still viewable on the website).
+Yes, and an electronic version of the 2018 printed program is available on the homepage .
 The printed program will also be available at all Virginia Welcome Centers, at Southwest Virginia public libraries, and at Southwest Virginia branches of Union Bank & Trust, Bank of Marion, and New Peoples Bank.
 They will also be available for pickup at The Crooked Road concerts during the Mountains of Music Homecoming.

 HOW AND WHEN CAN I GET TICKETS TO THE CROOKED ROAD CONCERTS?